rumblefishdev/restrict-ips-lambda/README.md

 ## serverless.yml

-This tiny example is a good occasion to highlight some nice features of Serverless framework.
-In this paragraph we go through `serverless.yml` file and explain responsibility of each section.
+This example is a good occasion to highlight some nice features of Serverless framework.
+In this paragraph we will go through `serverless.yml` file and explain responsibility of each section.

 ### Basic settings